Measurement Component

 set_progress()

-- Save it to an HDF5 file (if the user desires).
-With this boilerplate code, all settings from every hardware and the measurement are saved.
+Second, save the data to an HDF5 file (if the user chooses).
+The following boilerplate code saves all settings from every hardware component and the measurement:

 if self.settings["save_h5"]: